lizardfs/documentation/source/devguide/obtaining.rst

     make install

-Now you have a full installation of LizardFS from sourcecode.
+Now you have a full installation of LizardFS from source code.

 For build instructions on operating systems other than Linux, please refer to :ref:`workspace` .